Recognized as one of Alberta's Top Employers (2017)

-- The City of Edmonton helps employees maintain a healthy balance between work and their personal lives and hosts an annual employee wellness fair that features health and wellness exhibitors, activities, display booths and interactive presentations on a variety of topics such as nutrition, mental health, pet therapy and spiritual wellness
+- The City of Edmonton helps employees maintain a healthy balance between work and their personal lives and hosts an annual employee wellness fair which features health and wellness exhibitors, activities and interactive presentations on a variety of topics such as nutrition, mental health, pet therapy and spiritual wellness

 Recognized as one of Canada's Best Diversity Employers (2016)